 --After reading many of your articles, I was particularly impressed by the phrase "being myself."
 What does it mean to skate in your own way and enjoy it?

-When I decide to attack properly and just continue doing what I've been doing up until now in competitions, when I look back on my skiing I think it was good after all, and that this is the kind of skiing I want to do.
+But when I decide to go all out and just continue doing what I've always done in competitions, when I watch my skiing afterward, I think, "That was good," and "This is the kind of skiing I want to do."
 I

-'m very conscious of not worrying about the results and just skiing as I am, giving it my all, as my true self.
+'m very conscious of not worrying about the results and just skiing as I am, giving it my all, and that's what makes me unique.

 --And that's what's resulting in the results